A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Numerical Results

-The cost and reward of a relay depend on its position $s=\left(x,y\right)$ in the network.
+The cost and reward of a relay depends on its position $s=\left(x,y\right)$ in the network.
 Closer the source and the destination nodes are higher is the reward and smaller is the cost of the corresponding source to destination link.
 In this section, we assume that the throughput is the reward criteria and the energy consumption is the cost metric.
-The maximum achieved throughput is $R_{max}=500$ kbps/RB and the maximum transmitted power is $C_{max}=250$ mW.
-We consider the following example of reward and cost functions were the reward's (resp. cost's) value of a given link is inversely proportional (resp. proportional) to the values of the horizontal and vertical divisions $d_x$ and $d_y$ between the source and destination nodes as follows:
+The maximal achieved throughput is $R_{max}=500$ kbps/RB and the maximum transmitted power is $C_{max}=250$ mW.
+The reward (resp. cost) value of a given link between two nodes is inversely proportional (resp. proportional) to the values of the horizontal and vertical divisions $d_x$ and $d_y$.
+For the numerical results, we consider the following reward and cost models:

-The cost threshold $C_{th}$ that the average cumulative average cost should not exceed is given in the table \ref{table.RS_NumSettings}.
-Since throughput is the performance criteria, the reward of the \gls{UE}-\gls{BS} link passing through relay $i$ is equal to the half of the $\min$ of the throughput of both links \gls{UE}-relay $i$ and relay $i$-\gls{BS}.
-The cost of such link is equal to the transmission power of relay $i$.
+The cost threshold $C_{th}$ that the average cumulative average cost should not exceed is given by table \ref{table.RS_NumSettings}.
+Since throughput is the performance criteria, the reward of the \gls{MU}-\gls{BS} link passing through relay $i$ is equal to the half of the $\min$ of the throughput of both links \gls{MU}-relay $i$ and relay $i$-\gls{BS}.
+However, the cost of such link is equal to the transmission power of relay $i$.
 Beside computing the cumulative average reward and cost, we evaluate the average cumulative \acrfull{EE} of the proposed algorithms.
-The average cumulative \gls{EE} metric of \gls{UE} $n$ is computed as follows:
+The average cumulative \gls{EE} metric of \gls{MU} $n$ is given by:

 The numerical settings that will commonly be used in the sequel are summarized in the table \ref{table.RS_NumSettings}.